IBM-Automation-SPGI/Event-Automation-PoT/2/index.md

 # Defining new Topics within IBM Event Streams

-Before the event stream data can be browsed as part of a self-service catalog, the integration team must first import into EEM the `STUDENTXX.ORDER` and `STUDENTXX.CUSTOMER` streams via _Topics_ created earlier within IBM Event Streams.
+Before the event stream data can be browsed as part of a self-service catalog, the integration team must first import into EEM the `ORDER` and `CUSTOMER` streams via _Topics_ created earlier within IBM Event Streams.

 1. Since this is the first time that the integration team has needed to import Topics from IBM Event Streams, they must first register the cluster within IBM Event Endpoint Manager (EEM):

-    * Switch over to the EEM tab within your web browser
+    * Openthe EEM UI URL in a new tab within your web browser

     * Click the _Hide Welcome_ text to collapse the tutorials at the top of the page

-    * From the left-hand side of the interface, click **Topic**
+    * From the left-hand side of the interface, click **Manage Topics** icon